Our topic for the Autumn term is CRIME and PUNISHMENT.

 Christians, Hindus, Muslims and nonreligious responses (e.g Humanists).

-As Engineers (in DT) we will be learning how to combine different fabric shapes.
+As Engineers (in DT) we will be exploring a range of cams.
+We will look at creating simple mechanisms with the cams and will apply the knowledge that we have gained in our car project in the spring term.
+Following this, we will be learning how to combine different fabric shapes.
 We will use the skills gained through the topic to create a textile product.

 Here are some websites that you might find useful: